AmiZya/guruJS/README.md

 guruJS
 ======

-A chat website based on expressJS framework.
+A chat web app based on expressJS framework.

+Tools used: Node.JS, JavaScript.